We may earn affiliate commissions for the recommended products. Learn more.

 Knowing browser hijacking removal methods is praiseworthy, but knowing how to avoid them in the first place is even better.
 Here are some useful tips and tricks to avoid catching a browser hijacker:

 • Subscribe to an antivirus.
-The best way to protect your device from cyber threats is by using a reliable antivirus program like TotalAV.
-It provides real-time online protection inspecting incoming traffic for malicious elements, including browser hijackers.
+The best way to protect your device from cyberthreats is by using a reliable antivirus program like TotalAV.
+It provides real-time online protection, inspecting incoming traffic for malicious elements, including browser hijackers.
 Furthermore, its WebShield feature blocks access to malicious websites, neutralizing hijackers that are already on your device.

 • Update your software.
 Updates often include crucial cybersecurity fixes, so it's essential to apply them as soon as possible.
-If your operating system or other apps are outdated, they are susceptible to numerous cyber attacks that could install browser hijackers on your device.
+If your operating system or other apps are outdated, they are susceptible to numerous cyberattacks that could install browser hijackers on your device.

 • Develop safe browsing habits.
-The internet is ridden with scams, malware, and cybercriminals of all kinds.
-Be particularly mindful about opening backlinks on online forums or social media if you can't verify the source is safe.
+The internet is riddled with scams, malware, and cybercriminals of all kinds.
+Be particularly mindful about opening backlinks on online forums or social media if you can't verify that the source is safe.
 Simultaneously, never open email attachments from unknown senders, as it's one of the most common ways to spread malware.

 Conclusion